Phalbo/CapricEngine/README.md

 4. The `mainChordSlots` are created, which are time-based slots that contain a single chord.
 5. The `renderSongOutput` function in `main/app-ui-render.js` is called to display the generated song data in the user interface.
 6. The user can then click the buttons for the individual tracks to generate and download the MIDI files.
 Each of these buttons calls a handler function in `main/app-midi-export.js`, which in turn calls the appropriate generator function.

-I am confident that this report accurately reflects the current state of the application.
-I will now commit the fix for the bug.